hypertrace/hypertrace-docs-website/src/pages/faq/index.md

 ## Who created Hypertrace?
 Hypertrace was originally developed by Traceable as a highly scalable distributed tracing platform.
 It collects rich, granular production application usage data and trains machine learning algorithms for Traceable’s cloud-native application security platform.
 ‍
-Realizing that Hypertrace was a powerful standalone tracing and observability platform, Traceable created this open source project for the software development community to use in their applications.
+Realizing that Hypertrace was a powerful standalone tracing and observability platform, Traceable created this open project for the software development community to use in their applications.

 <hr />